junior-devleague/cyber-security/homework/client-server-socket-blog.md

 ## Your Task

 Now that you are an expert on how a client-server socket programs work, just Kidding!
 You will be an expert soon, however, you may need to do more research on the client-server socket program.
 Also do some research on the practical applications of the client-server socket model.
 What else can we do with a client-server socket pogram?
-Remember that the people reading your blog are probably not experts either, so make sure you define and exaplin the critical components.
+Remember that the people reading your blog are probably not experts either, so make sure you define and explain the critical components.

 ### Keywords to include and define:
 1. client